psu13/mutable-hakyll/posts/rebuilding-the-lightroom.md

 I used an ad-hoc and cobbled together set of tools to store a year or two of full sized pictures on my laptop and work with reduced size pictures on my web site.
 Older pictures were offloaded to an iMac with a larger disk and various other backup media.
-I stuck with this year at a time kind of scheme until the late 2010s when laptop disks started to get big enough to store more of the catalog on the laptop.
+I stuck with this year at a time kind of scheme until around 2015 when laptop disks started to get big enough to store more pictures at once on the laptop.

 After 2007 I started using Lightroom as a single tool that did all three previous jobs.
 Since then I have moved from Lightroom to Lightroom and never really thought about it.
 I